w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 - If you have multiple locks of the same amount of tokens, the lock with the longest duration decides when those tokens can be unlocked

 Let's take, for example, 80 DOT as a `frozen` balance.
-These 80 DOT are currently used in staking and governance as follows:
+These 80 DOT are currently used in vesting and governance as follows:

-- 80 DOT Staking (just unbonded) -> lock 28 days
+- 80 DOT Vesting (just unbonded) -> lock 28 days
 - 24 DOT OpenGov 1x conviction (referendum just ended, winning side) -> lock 7 days
 - 4 DOT OpenGov 6x conviction (referendum just ended, winning side) -> lock 224 days